Appointment Expectations

 We allow a 5-minute grace period after the start of the appointment for tutees to join the session (both in-person and online), but after that period, tutors will mark the appointment as "missed."

 After 3 "missed" appointments, the tutee's account is frozen.
-You can re-activate your account by emailing the admins at writing@gsu.edu.
+You can re-activate your account by emailing the admins at [email protected].

 Group Appointments

-If you are looking to schedule a group appointment or a larger workshop, contact the Writing Studio's Associate Directors at writing@gsu.edu.
+If you are looking to schedule a group appointment or a larger workshop, contact the Writing Studio's Associate Directors at [email protected].
 We are happy to accommodate group appointments and workshops, but such appointments require additional time for necessary planning.

 To schedule a group session, please contact us at writing@gsu.edu and include the following: